Bermuda: Labour Regulation

 In October, 2003, the work permit term limit policy was sharply criticized by former Labour and Home Affairs Minister Quinton Edness, who urged the government to drop the current rules in favour of a more flexible scheme practiced in many other countries.

-For Bermuda companies that wish to employ individuals on temporary assignments in Bermuda, an application may be made for a Temporary Work Permit which is generally granted for a period of three months.
+Bermudian companies wanting to employ individuals on temporary assignments in the territory may apply for a temporary work permit; this is generally granted for three months and can normally be renewed.
 There is no need to advertise the position in Bermuda.
-Renewals of the temporary work permit can be obtained.

 Companies that are good corporate citizens are those that adhere to best practices such as:

 - actively attracting, recruiting and training Bermudians and being able to demonstrate the same;

 - reporting periodically on training programmes and opportunities provided by the employer for Bermudians;

 - disclosing full information about the selection procedure including the interview process;